Lesson 3: Creating a Mailing Label Report

 @Address1 + ", " + @City + ", " + @State + " " + @PostalCode

-We don't want to show the name labels of the DBFields in this report, so we can use one of the Designer's customizations that can simplify the creation of this report.
+Now we will use one of the Designer's customizations that can simplify the creation of this report.

 - Select File > Options.

-- In the Options dialog box, select Component, clear Insert field name label with field and select OK.
+- In the Options dialog box, select Component, remove the checkmark from the Insert field name label with field checkbox and select OK.

 - From the Data panel, drag the CustomerContactName formula in the Formulas node to the DT panel of the banded object, and then the ContactPosition DBField in the Customer table to the right of it.